plabel/Parent-Diary/README.md

 First clone the project from github.

-We need to build the Next project outside the docker runtime with `cd parent-diary-nextjs-web-app && npm run build`
+We need to install the dependencies and build the Next project outside the docker runtime with `cd parent-diary-nextjs-web-app && npm i && npm run build`

 Then at the root of the repository (`.../Parent-Diary/.`) you can quickly start the project by running `docker-compose up`.
 Once all three services are running you can access the UI at http://localhost:3000